learning-unlimited/ESP-Website/docs/dev/contributing.rst

 Workflow
 ========

-To set up your dev server, see `<vagrant.rst>`_.
+To set up your dev server, see `<vagrant.rst>`_ or `<docker.rst>`_.
 The remainder of this document assumes you've set up a dev server, and are ready to contribute a change.

 Recommended one-time setup
 --------------------------